 Is Chiropractic Treatment suitable for Sciatica?

-There are a variety of treatment modalities effective at managing symptoms of sciatica.
+There are a variety of medical and non-medical treatment modalities that may be effective at managing symptoms of sciatica.
 Generally speaking, Chiropractors & Physiotherapists are the most sought after for these types of problems.
 Sciatica is usually managed with a variety of different treatment methods which can include painkillers, muscle relaxers, physical therapy, traction devices, exercises and in severe cases surgery.
-Chiropractic offers a drug-free option, which in certain cases may be effective in managing sciatica.
+Chiropractic offers a drug-free option.

 (One of our chiropractors using flexion distraction table to manage Sciatica)

 Chiropractic adjustments: Chiropractors are trained in

 assessing the spine for dysfunctional areas (referred to as “subluxations” by some Chiropractors) When the spine is misaligned it can potentially cause disc pressure, nerve pressure, muscle tightness as well as other problems.
 If the spinal misalignment is causing the sciatica, Chiropractors may be able to provide sciatica relief by adjusting the spine and working on the associated musculature.

 Soft tissue muscle release: when your body has an injury like Sciatica, its natural reaction is to protect the area.
 Your body does this by making certain muscles tighten so that the injury doesn’t get worse.
 Unfortunately this may actually cause additional pain and prevent the problem from correcting so we use a range of gentle soft tissue muscle releasing techniques to improve your movement and provide sciatic pain relief